QMSS-G5063-2022/Group_G_Covid_Housing_Prices/README.md

 Click [here](https://2hyunie.github.io/qmss-dv-group-g/index.html) to view our website.

 This project aims to explore how the Covid-19 pandemic has impacted the housing market by focusing on comparing the sales price across NYC.
-The project will track how the waves of Covid-19 cases affected the price fluctuations by conducting data analysis and illustrating the results.
+The project will track how the waves of Covid-19 cases affected the price fluctuations by conducting data analysis on quarterly tabular, spatial and text data, with illustrations.

 Research Questions:
 * How has Covid-19 affected the housing market via housing prices over time?